SuperOfficeDocs/superoffice-docs/docs/api/lists/entity/associate-list-and-cache.md

 * Associate Persons – the list of persons that are associates.
 * Associates – the list of associates with all their information.

-The returned object type `AssociateCashe` implements many methods that you can use in manipulating the returned list of associates.
+The returned object type `AssociateCache` implements many methods that you can use in manipulating the returned list of associates.
 Some of the important methods are:

 * GetAssociate
 * GetAssociateContact